Stability of symmetric spaces of noncompact type under Ricci flow: Analytical preliminaries

 Then the Ricci deTurck flow equation reads

 The advantage of Ricci deTurck flow over Ricci flow is that its linearization at $g_t = \ov{g}$ is strongly elliptic.
 This fact has been used by deTurck to give a simplified proof for the short-time existence of Ricci flow (\cite{DeT}).
-In fact, if we express equation (\ref{eq:RdTflow}) in terms of the perturbation $h_t = g_t^{DT} - \ov g$, we obtain
+In fact, if we express equation (\ref{eq:RdTflow}) in terms of the perturbation $h_t = g_t^{DT} - \ov g$, we obtain (for this and the following computations compare with \cite[sec 2.2]{BamCusps})

 where $L$ is called \emph{Einstein operator} with

 and $Q_t$ only contains terms of higher order:

 Hence if $|h| < 0.1$, we can estimate $|Q| \leq C ( |\nabla h|^2 + |h| |\nabla^2 h| )$.
 We will also sometimes make use of the identity